 Introduction

-Dependence on opioid drugs (including codeine, oxycodone and heroin) is associated with a range of health and social harms that affect people who use drugs, their family and friends, and the wider community.
-Opioid pharmacotherapy treatment can help reduce harm by providing regular dosing with a safer, legally obtained, longer-lasting opioid.
-This can reduce cravings for other opioids, help clients to manage the effects of drug dependence and improve overall quality of life.
+Dependence on opioids (including drugs like codeine, oxycodone or heroin) is associated with a range of health and social harms that affect people who use these drugs, their family and friends, and the wider community.
+Several medications (pharmacotherapies) are used to treat dependence on alcohol and other drugs, these can be prescribed for a short, medium or long-term duration.
+Pharmacotherapies can reduce cravings for other opioids, help clients to manage the effects of opioid dependence and improve overall quality of life.
+Pharmacotherapies are prescribed by approved prescribers and dispensed either through a community pharmacy or a specialist clinic.

 Opioids are often prescribed for the management of strong pain.
 However, they can produce euphoria and are sometimes used for non-medical reasons.
 Long-term or non-medical use of opioids can lead to health problems such as drug dependence and overdose (WHO 2021).

-The International Statistical Classification of Diseases and Related Health Problems, 10th revision (ICD-10) (WHO 2019) defines 'dependence syndrome' due to the use of opioids as:
+The International Statistical Classification of Diseases and Related Health Problems, 10th revision (ICD-10) (WHO 2010) defines dependence syndrome due to the use of opioids as:

 'A cluster of behavioural, cognitive, and physiological phenomena that develop after repeated substance use and that typically include a strong desire to take the drug, difficulties in controlling its use, persisting in its use despite harmful consequences, a higher priority given to drug use than to other activities and obligations, increased tolerance, and sometimes a physical withdrawal state (Code F11.2).'